technomancy/bussard/Contributing.md

 begun before the changes were made.
 Use `ctrl-f1` to update your in-game config with the latest stock.
 Your old config files will be backed up.

+If you symlink your checkout of the game source into `~/.local/share/love/bussard/game` (or wherever LÖVE stores saves on your platform) then it will be available for in-game editing using the `ship.game` table.
+However, it won't work properly from within the editor unless you open the file starting with a slash; for instance, this file would be opened with ctrl-o then `/Contributing.md`.

 ## Code style

 Three-space indent; don't leave out parentheses just because they're technically